 Example of a Digital Product Profile by qipp.com.
-With ID on the web and linked data, the digital product profile becomes an anchor point for consolidating consumer generated data and trusted manufacturer data.
-Thanks to GS1 standards, manufacturer information and services can be authenticated and verified.
+In the future, with standardized GS1 Ids on the web and linked data, the digital product profile could become an anchor point for consolidating consumer generated data with trusted manufacturer data and providing new service end-points.

 Example for improved Search Engine Result Pages (SERP).
 Digital Product Profiles will become additional Point-of-Sale and Point-of-Service entry points for consumers.
 An example shows this for a coffee maker on the right side where information is consolidated and accessories and services can be directly purchased.